ansys/pymodelcenter/doc/source/index.rst

         :link-type: doc

-        Understand Ansys ModelCenter Workflow API endpoints and how to use them to interact programmatically.
+        Understand how to use Python to interact programmatically with Ansys ModelCenter.

     .. grid-item-card:: Contribute :fa:`people-group`